jnbdz/RectangleSelection/README.md

 ####leave

-* (function) Executes when the rectangle selection unselects some elements.
+* (function) Executes when the rectangle selection deselects some elements.

 #####Signature: